 I used coconut oil, baby oil, conditioner, detangler and biosilk on her hair and still it took forever.
 Her detangling products cost more than all my hair styling products combined.

 (My husband has claimed for years that she has Nick Nolte mug shot hair)

-(Pssst… makes great stocking stuffer too!)
+(Pssst… the travel sized wet brush makes a great stocking stuffer too!)